I'm a member

 More than 22,000 women in the U.S. are diagnosed each year with ovarian cancer, and approximately 14,000 die of the disease.
 The mortality rate depends on three variables:

 In 1997, the Society of Surgical Oncology recommended ovarian cancer surgery and follow-up treatment be performed by physicians with ovarian cancer disease expertise.
 To date, dozens of articles have been published on the application of this recommendation looking at long-term outcomes, short-term outcomes, and process measures (eg, types of treatment such as complete staging or tumor debulking).
 At least two meta-analyses have concluded that outcomes are better in patients with ovarian cancer when they are treated by gynecologic oncologists.
 Data have been most convincing for patients with advanced-stage disease.

 Adult women presenting with an adnexal mass have an estimated 68% likelihood of having a benign lesion.
-About 6% have borderline tumors, 22% invasive lesions, and 3% metastatic disease.
+About 6% have borderline tumors, 22%, invasive malignant lesions, and 3% metastatic disease.
 Clinicians generally agree that women with masses that have a high likelihood of malignancy should undergo surgical staging by gynecologic oncologists.
 However, women with clearly benign masses do not require referral to a specialist.
 Criteria and tests that help differentiate benign from malignant pelvic masses are thus desirable.

 Two multimarker serum-based tests specific to ovarian cancer have been cleared by the U.S. Food and Drug Administration (FDA) with the intended use to triage patients with adnexal masses.
 A suggested use of the test is to identify women with a positive test who have a higher likelihood of malignant disease and may benefit from referral to a gynecologic-oncology specialist.
-Patients with positive results should be considered candidates for referral to a gynecologic oncologist for treatment.
+Patients with positive results may be considered candidates for referral to a gynecologic oncologist for treatment.
 The tests have been developed and evaluated only in patients with adnexal masses and planned surgical removal.
 Other potential uses, such as selecting patients to have surgery, screening asymptomatic patients, and monitoring treatment, have not been investigated.
 Furthermore, the tests are not intended to be used as stand-alone tests, but in conjunction with clinical assessment.